Looking for a business loan

 Final Output tax liability | ||

 Now in the above example, the total amount payable to the tax authorities under the current regime sums up to Rs.950.
-However, under GST, net outflow from the pocket will be Rs.250, thanks to the reduced rates, thus his working capital will be enhanced.
+However, under GST, net outflow from the pocket will be Rs.250, thanks to the reduced rates.

 Thus, we can fairly conclude that GST will bring reasons to rejoice for both consumers and restaurant owners under the new regime and we will have more reason to explore the new food joints in our neighbourhood and pamper our taste buds.